 But I wasn’t a victim in the events of those times.
 The place I found myself in had, in hindsight, been determined by conscious choices I had made.
 I had set a course for my life that led me into a storm, onto the rocks, but in the process had provided me with the tools I would need to work my way back toward wholeness.
 When I embarked on my journey I had no idea how rough some passages would be.
 I was in my early 20’s when my life fell into pieces.
 In my 60’s I’m feeling a lot more whole but still a work in process.
 I know now that to some extent, at any given time, the reality of being a work in process will always be a part of my life and of the whole of the universe we live in.

 I apologize to those reading this blog that I don’t have a regular schedule for adding new posts.
 I tend to write when the spirit moves me and time allows.
 Also, after I publish a post I occasionally reread it, see where it could be clearer or more complete, and I make changes.
-I don’t have an editor and sometimes in the rush of spontaneity things don’t always get written as well as they should.
+I don’t have an editor and sometimes in the rush of spontaneity things don’t always get written as well as they might be.
 As with so many other things in our world, this blog is a work in progress.

 Also I find some of the values I reflect and espouse seem cliche’ in our contemporary world.
 I acknowledge that, however, I also hold that this does not in any way diminish the truth, the benefit that lie within some of our cliche’ values.